learning-zone/html-basics/html-mcq.md

 ## 13. WebSocket API

-**Q66.** A multiplayer game needs the server to push position updates to all connected players, and each player's browser must simultaneously send its own position back to the server — all in real time with minimal latency.
+**Q66.** A multiplayer game needs the server to push position updates to all connected players, and each player\'s browser must simultaneously send its own position back to the server — all in real time with minimal latency.
 Which HTML5 API is the correct choice?

 - A) Server-Sent Events (`EventSource`) — it is built for real-time server push.
 - B) `fetch` with `keepalive: true` — it maintains a persistent connection.